11 Ways to Be Normal & Not Feel Weird

 So, to feel more normal and less socially anxious, you need to work on your social skills so you can fit in better when you are among a group of people.

 Set one socializing goal and work on it.
-Once you feel like you are starting to master it, incorporate another until you feel comfier and more normal in social situations and not completely out of your depth.
+Once you feel like you are starting to master it, incorporate another until you feel comfier and more normal in social situations and not entirely out of your depth.

 Tip 11.
 Focus on Them, Not You

 Divert your attention away from how weird you are feeling and focus on the other person.
-When you are hyper-focused on you and your awkwardness or quirky personality traits, you will feel even more left out and alienated.
+When you are hyper-focused on yourself and your awkwardness or quirky personality traits, you will feel even more left out and alienated.

 So, focus on them, not you.
 You can become an active and empathic listener, ask open-ended questions so the person needs to answer in a sentence or 5 instead of just a short “yes” or “no,” and engage in their interests.